-Dell’Omo has overseen a transformation of RMU’s 230-acre campus, part of a 20-year master plan developed in conjunction with the strategic plan.
+Dell’Omo has overseen a transformation of RMU’s 230-acre campus, part of a 20-year master plan.
 Highlights include the construction of new buildings for the School of Business and School of Communications and Information Systems; apartment-style residence halls; a nursing simulation laboratory; Snee-Reinhardt Charitable Foundation House for Media Arts; and renovated dining, athletic, and recreational facilities.
 RMU has added a counseling center and expanded its student health center.
 Two dining facilities have been added since Dell’Omo took office, with a third under construction, along with a new fitness center.

 Dell’Omo sits on the boards of the Magee-Women’s Hospital Foundation, Pittsburgh Symphony Orchestra, and the Pennsylvania Economy League of Southwestern Pennsylvania.
-He is secretary/treasurer of the Association of Independent Colleges and Universities of Pennsylvania and chairman of the Presidents’ Council of the Pittsburgh Council on Higher Education.
-He is also chair of the Finance Committee of the Pennsylvania Campus Compact and a member of the major gifts committee of the Cystic Fibrosis Foundation.
+He is chair of the Association of Independent Colleges and Universities of Pennsylvania and a member of the Presidents’ Council of the Pittsburgh Council on Higher Education.
+He is a member of the board of Pennsylvania Campus Compact and a member of the major gifts committee of the Cystic Fibrosis Foundation.
 He is chairman of the Northeast Conference Presidents’ Council and previously represented the Northeast Conference on the NCAA DI Board of Directors.
-He is a member of the NCAA's Presidents' Advisory Group and the Football Championship Subdivision CEO Group.
+He is a member of the NCAA's Presidents' Advisory Group and the Football Championship Subdivision Presidents Council.